 Zoom Consultations Available!

-We held a press conference in our office and Guy’s story was featured on television, radio and in a number of newspaper including the Los Angeles Times.
+We held a press conference in our office and Guy’s story was featured on television, radio and in a number of newspapers including the Los Angeles Times.

 After reading about Guy’s plight in the newspaper, Senator Dianne Feinstein (D-CA) introduced a private bill in the US Senate on Guy’s behalf to make him a lawful permanent resident.